 This is a very robust blend that is slightly damp, and is is best stored in the fridge.
 I love the strong smell of the spices in this blend.
 It is not for the faint-hearted.
 I recommend this blend to those who appreciate a strong Chai.
 I feel this combination would be perfect served on a chilly day as you instantly warm up after just one sip – it does have a slight kick to it.
 I also like how the Impala Peacock friends offer tea tastings and tea events.
 So if you are in Melbourne and fancy a Chai tasting experience with your buddies, you can contact Impala Peacock located in Brunswick to make a booking.

 Ingredients: Black tea, cinnamon quills, cloves, cardamom pods and ginger

 Price: $14.50 for 100g

-This Chai is packaged in a very luxurious glossy white, black and gold box – it would make the perfect gift.
+This Chai is packed in a very luxurious glossy white, black and gold box – it would make the perfect gift.
 Unlike the other blends I tried, this does have a higher ratio of black tea leaves.
 I recommend this blend for those looking for a subtle Chai that isn’t overpowering or too strong.
-It’s great to see the diverse range of teas on offer on their site – so you have plenty of tea options to choose from.
-They also offer some really cute gift options as well as a unique personalisation service that is perfect for those wanting something special for their wedding day.
+It’s great to see the diverse range of teas on offer on their site – so you have plenty of tea options.
+They also offer some cute gift options as well as a unique personalisation service that is perfect for those wanting something special for their wedding day.